Get The Best Hammock; Sleep Like A Baby

-Consequently, the reason is this position helps your body achieve the best blood circulation at night and makes breathing easier.
+Consequently, this position helps your body achieve the best blood circulation at night and makes breathing easier.

-On the other hand, we have the misconception that hammocks and sleep don’t get along.
-That it can be uncomfortable or cause back pain.
+On the other hand, we believe that hammocks and sleep don’t get along and can be uncomfortable or cause back pain.
 However, that’s where we might be wrong.
-Picture sinking into a hammock.
-It encloses you in an embrace, loosening the knots in your neck and back.
+Picture sinking into a hammock; it encloses you in an embrace, loosening the knots in your neck and back.
 The gentle rocking nudges you into a deep sleep.

 Benefits of sleeping in a hammock

-Since hammocks promote the ideal sleep posture, it’s unlikely you would suffer from acid reflux.
-Which is fairly common while sleeping on a mattress.
-People using hammocks frequently report reduced back pain.
+Since hammocks promote the ideal sleep posture, it’s unlikely you would suffer from acid reflux, common while sleeping on a mattress.
+People using hammocks frequently also report reduced back pain.

-Meanwhile, if you have back pain due to your sitting habits, you can try using napEazy, the ergonomic pillow, for multi-posture napping.
+Meanwhile, suppose you have back pain due to your sitting habits.
+In that case, you can try using napEazy, the ergonomic pillow, for multi-posture napping.
 It helps you maintain your spine’s natural curve while sitting in a chair, relieving lower back pain.

 Additionally, hammocks allow you to find the perfect posture while sleeping.
 You don’t need a pillow while sleeping in a hammock because your head stays tilted.
 Likewise, the gentle rocking of the hammock helps you fall asleep faster.

 Above all, hammocks help you experience deeper sleep because you achieve more non-REM sleep.
-It’s a dreamless sleep when we get the most rest.
-Neuroscientists at the University of Geneva conducted a study to test how a rocking motion helps us sleep.
+Neuroscientists at the University of Geneva conducted a study to test how rocking motion helps us sleep.
 Unsurprisingly the participants fell asleep faster and achieved more non-REM sleep.
-For instance, non-REM naps are also called sleep spindles.
-They comprise short bursts of brain activity that look like EEG reports.
+Meanwhile, non-REM naps are called sleep spindles.
+For instance, they comprise short bursts of brain activity that look like EEG reports.
 Furthermore, sleep spindles occur when our brain is trying to bring tranquility to an otherwise noisy environment.
-Hammocks are instrumental in inducing this kind of repose for anyone.

 According to Hammock Universe, hammocks help you achieve zero pressure point rest.
 Meaning no points on the sleep surface, and your body makes contact and results in zero pressure on your body.
 However, sleeping on a bed or hard surface maximizes these pressure points causing you to sleep poorly.